Open for entries: Wednesday 1 November 2023

 Q: Can awards judges enter the Museums + Heritage Awards?

 A: Our judges aren’t permitted to enter the awards but their colleagues employed by the organisations they work for, can.
 The awards judges are selected for their extensive experience in this sector and are on the panel in their own right, not on behalf of their own organisation.
 If an entry is submitted by their colleagues, our judges abstain from the category to which the entry applies.
 To preclude their colleagues from entering would be to exclude hundreds of organisations from having an opportunity to participate.

 TERMS & CONDITIONS

-- All entries must be submitted online via the Museums + Heritage Awards online entry platform.
+- All entries must be submitted online via the Museums + Heritage Awards online entry platform, which opens on 1 November.
 Please note: no other method of entry is permitted.

-- By entering the Museums + Heritage Awards, you agree to purchase a minimum of two tickets, if you are shortlisted, to the awards ceremony in London on the evening of Wednesday 10 May 2023.
-The cost per ticket is £220 + VAT.
+- By entering the Museums + Heritage Awards, you agree to purchase at least two tickets, if you are shortlisted, to the awards ceremony in London on the evening of Wednesday 15 May 2024.
+Tickets are priced as follows:

 - Please note that all information provided in your entry form is treated as confidential and shared only with the judging panel.
 However, general descriptions taken from your entry may be used to promote it should you be shortlisted or win.

 - The entry fee, where applicable, must be paid by card on submission of your entry.